ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

   mkdir launch

-Open the directory and create a launch file named ``turtlesim_mimic_launch.py`` by entering the following command in the terminal:
+Create a launch file named ``turtlesim_mimic_launch.py`` by entering the following command in the terminal:

 .. tabs::